masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 **The question it answers:** What is going to run dry before we can refill it?
 This is the depletion check, coverage weeks measured against lead time.

-**My recommendation:** Place risk buys or qualify alternate sources now for any part where coverage runs below lead time, and raise the reorder points on these parts to reflect current lead times rather than historical ones, so early-warning triggers appears on time during next cycle instead of too late.
+**My recommendation:** Place risk buys or qualify alternate sources now for any part where coverage runs below lead time, and raise the reorder points on these parts to reflect current lead times rather than historical ones, so early-warning triggers appear on time during next cycle instead of too late.

 <br/>